varunyn/sonarQube_workshop/LabGuide200.md

     ![](images/200/lab200_soarqube_dashboard.png)

+Note: SONARQUBE_SERVER_URL is public IP address of the instance used in previous step.

 - Login using username and password as admin.

     ![](images/200/1.png)

-- Click on the **Projects** and there you click on jersey-example.
+- Click on the **Projects** in the Navbar and then click on project which in our case is **jersey_example**

     ![](images/200/2.png)

-- You will see the analysis report in the overview, to check the Issues click on Issues.
+- You will see the analysis report in the overview, to check the issues, bugs click on **Issues**.

     ![](images/200/3.png)

-- On the left side there are all the bugs reported in the code.
+- The panel on the left side displays all the bugs reported in the code.

     ![](images/200/4.png)

+ **You are now ready to move to the next lab: [Lab 300](LabGuide300.md)**